alinatp/cse15l-lab-reports/Report1.md

 ---

 ## Installing VScode
-In this section, I will be explaining how to install VScode on a macbook
+In this section, I will be explaining how to install VScode on a macbook.

 * The first step is to search up vscode online.
 Or just click on the link provided below to get to the website.
 [VScode](https://code.visualstudio.com/)